Training

 • Slow Riding

-When your observer feels you have mastered these skills and are at a test standard he will put you forward for a pre-test with a senior observer.
+When your observer feels you have mastered these skills and are at a test standard, he will put you forward for a pre-test with another observer, usually the Chief Observer.
 You will be encouraged to apply for your test when the observer feels you are ready.

 Thinking of becoming an Observer?
 Every year we need new Observers so if you have passed your Advanced Rider Test, have good people skills and the desire to make a difference and to give something back then this could be for you.